markh-de/KiVar/README.md

 #### Using the KiVar Action Plugin

-The KiVar CLI application works similar to the plugin, except that it manipulates an existing `.kicad_pcb` file (which must not be opened in another application.
+The KiVar CLI application works similar to the plugin, except that it manipulates an existing `.kicad_pcb` file (which must not be opened in another application).

-For usage information, run:
+For usage information and available commands and options, run:

 ```
 kivar --help